coguardio/coguard-cli/README_PYPI.md

 ```

 The password is read from the `CLOUDERA_MANAGER_PASSWORD` environment
 variable, and prompted for interactively if it is not set.

-Details and
+For scheduled use, the command `coguard-cloudera-check` is installed
+alongside the CLI.
+It reads the event feed of Cloudera Manager to find out
+whether the configuration of the cluster has changed, and runs the scan
+when it has, which makes it suitable for a systemd timer or a cron job.

+A second command, `coguard-cloudera-banner`, takes the result of a scan and
+shows a summary of it in the header of Cloudera Manager, so that the state of
+the configuration is visible where the cluster is administered.
+It writes only
+the region of the banner between its own delimiters, so a banner which is
+already in use is kept.

-all available options can be found in the
+Details and all available options can be found in the
 [Cloudera integration documentation](./doc/integrations/cloudera.md).

 ### <a id="general-scan"></a>General scan